-As cute and cosy small rooms are they can give you serious claustrophobia if not decorated tastefully and smartly.
-We list down 5 tried and tested tricks to make any small to medium-sized room look like your very own creatively decorated den.
+As cute and cozy small rooms are, they can give you serious claustrophobia if not decorated tastefully and smartly.
+We’ve listed down 5 tried and tested tricks to make any small to medium-sized room look like your very own creatively decorated den.

 Lighting is the key element

 Take advantage of natural light as much as you can, which will open up your space.
 The more the light enters or stays in the room, the more sense of openness it will give to the human eye.
-If you don’t have a lot of windows in the room, place vertical lamps to lighten up dark corners if any.
+If you don’t have a lot of windows in the room, place vertical lamps to light up dark corners.

 Well-placed mirrors open up spaces

 Ever walked into a mirror thinking it was an extension of another room?
-Use reflections to your advantage and give the illusion of space and roominess by strategically placing mirrors.
-Mirrors will reflect light as well as the view, which tricks the eye into doubling the space that’s actually there.
+Use reflections to your advantage and give the illusion of space by strategically placing mirrors.
+Mirrors not only reflect light but also trick the eye into doubling the space that’s actually there.
 You can also simply replace your existing closet doors with mirrored ones.

-White or other pale hues such as lavender, soft pink, baby blue are easy on the eyes and unlike bold, dark colours give the human eye more space to run without feeling ‘blocked’.
-Light colours open up the space visually, and allow natural light to flow freely.
-Light colours such as white also blur the boundaries of the room, giving the eyes more room to run.
+White or other pale hues such as lavender, soft pink, and baby blue are easy on the eyes and give the human eye more space to run without feeling ‘blocked’.
+Light colors open up space visually and allow natural light to flow freely.
+Light colors such as white also blur the boundaries of the room, giving the eyes more room to run.

 Choose furniture wisely

-Instantly add more height to the room by decorating it with tall lamps, decorative articles and vertical paintings.
-This trick here is to make the eye go upward and giving it a sense of spaciousness.
-Painting the ceiling a darker colour will also draw attention upward.
-While pale colours open up a room, dark ceilings create depth and make the room look larger than it actually is.
+Instantly add more height to the room by decorating it with tall lamps, decorative articles, and vertical paintings.
+This trick here is to make the eye go upward, giving it a sense of roominess.
+Painting the ceiling a darker color will also draw attention upward.
+While pale colors open up a room, dark ceilings create depth and make the room look larger than it actually is.

 Safest places for solo female travelers

-Iceland ranked #1 on the Global Peace Index, a report released by the Institute for Economics and Peace gauging the peacefulness of regions and countries around the world so obviously it had to be numero uno on our list too.
-If you’re a nature’s child, this place is the place with you with selfie perfect attractions such as the Blue Lagoon and Northern Lights.
+Iceland ranked #1 on the Global Peace Index, a report released by the Institute for Economics and Peace gauging the peacefulness of regions and countries around the world; obviously, it had to be number one on our list too.
+If you’re a nature’s child, this place has several selfie-perfect attractions such as the Blue Lagoon and Northern Lights.

-Also touted as the hub of fashion, food and glamour, Italy has slowly but surely become the glamour capital of Europe.
+Also touted as the hub of fashion, food, and glamour, Italy has slowly but surely become the glamour capital of Europe.
 Walking on the cobbled streets of Italy lauded with culture and heritage gives a sense of empowerment and enlightenment at the same time.
-Florence, mainly known for its architecture (hello terracotta roofs) is an ideal and not to mention safe place for a solo traveler who also is an undercover history, architecture and culture lover.
+Florence, mainly known for its architecture, is an ideal safe place for a solo traveler who also is an undercover history, architecture and culture lover.

-Tim Hortons, Maple syrup and snowstorms, there are so many reasons Canada pops up on our newsfeed but not many people know that it’s also the safest place for solo female travelers.
+Tim Hortons, Maple syrup, and snowstorms, there are so many reasons Canada pops up on our newsfeed but not many people know that it’s also the safest place for solo female travelers.
 Experience Europe for less and head to Montreal.
-With its scenic riverfront Old Port, history museums, an array of restaurants offering cuisines from all over the world and old cobblestone streets leading to 17th-century buildings, Montreal is the European experience when you’re on a budget.
+With its scenic riverfront Old Port, history museums, an array of restaurants offering scrumptious cuisines, and old cobblestone streets leading to 17th-century buildings, Montreal gives you the European experience on a budget.

 Auckland, New Zealand

 Also known as the Land of the Kiwis, New Zealand is one of the most visited places by solo travelers.
-It is extremely safe, has breathtaking views and plethora of outdoor activities to keep your itchy toes satisfied.
+It is extremely safe, has breathtaking views, and so many outdoor activities to keep your itchy toes satisfied.